gktatsu/cem-dataset_FID/README.md

 For image deduplication and filtering routines see the ```dataset``` directory README.
 Results on a small example 3D image volume can be reviewed in ```notebooks/deduplication_and_filtering.ipynb```.

+## FID/KID Evaluation Tools (Added in this fork)

+This fork adds a `fid/` directory containing utility scripts for computing FID (Fréchet Inception Distance) and KID (Kernel Inception Distance) using CEM pre-trained models.

+- `compute_cem_fid.py`: Computes FID/KID using CEM500K or CEM1.5M pre-trained ResNet50 as the feature extractor (optimized for EM images).
+- `compute_normal_fid.py`: Computes standard FID/KID using ImageNet pre-trained Inception v3.

+Helper scripts for Docker and venv execution are also provided.
+See `fid/README.md` (English) or `fid/README_ja.md` (Japanese) for details.

 ## Citing this work

 Please cite this work.